CarlGao4/Muse-Sounds/status.md

 - `SFZ\Altos - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ahh - Staccatissimo.sfz`.
 - `SFZ\Altos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Mmm - Staccatissimo.sfz`.
 - `SFZ\Altos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ooh - Staccatissimo.sfz`.
-- `SFZ\Altos - Realtime.sfz`: Could not activate this file.
-I guess that this should require a MIDI keyboard to activate.

 #### Basses

 - `SFZ\Basses - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ahh - Staccatissimo.sfz`.
 - `SFZ\Basses - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Mmm - Staccatissimo.sfz`.
 - `SFZ\Basses - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ooh - Staccatissimo.sfz`.
-- `SFZ\Basses - Realtime.sfz`: Could not activate this file.
-I guess that this should require a MIDI keyboard to activate.

 #### Sopranos

 - `SFZ\Sopranos - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Ahh - Staccatissimo.sfz`.
 - `SFZ\Sopranos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Mmm - Staccatissimo.sfz`.
 - `SFZ\Sopranos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Ooh - Staccatissimo.sfz`.
-- `SFZ\Sopranos - Realtime.sfz`: Could not activate this file.
-I guess that this should require a MIDI keyboard to activate.

 #### Tenors

 - `SFZ\Tenors - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Ahh - Staccatissimo.sfz`.
 - `SFZ\Tenors - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Mmm - Staccatissimo.sfz`.
 - `SFZ\Tenors - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Ooh - Staccatissimo.sfz`.
-- `SFZ\Tenors - Realtime.sfz`: Could not activate this file.
-I guess that this should require a MIDI keyboard to activate.

-### Muse Keys

-#### Grand Piano

-- `SFZ\Piano - Realtime.sfz`: Could not activate this file by using "Orchestral" preset.

 ### Muse Percussion